Brick Township Assault & Domestic Violence Attorney

 What can I be sentenced to for a Brick simple assault offense?

-When criminally charged with simple assault in Brick, your case will be heard in Brick Municipal Court.
+When criminally charged in Brick with simple assault, your case will be heard in Brick Municipal Court.
 The Judge is the sole trier of fact.
 If convicted, your possible sentence can entail 180 days in jail, a $1,000 fine, $150 in mandatory fees, probation, anger management, a substance abuse evaluation, and even a $100 domestic violence surcharge.

 Charged with Simple Assault in a Domestic Violence Case in Brick, New Jersey